SlowlyCoding/terminal-voxel-ray-tracer/README.md

   "camera": {
     "view_point": [ 1.5, -0.5, 0.5 ],
-    "view_angle_x": 0.01, // pitch (in rad)
+    "view_angle_x": 0.5, // pitch (in rad)
     "view_angle_z": 3.1415, // yaw (in rad)
-    "fov": 55, // field of view
+    "fov": 70, // field of view
-    "speed": 0.5, // speed of camera movement (WASD and QE) "mouse_sensitivity": 0.1
+    "speed": 3, // speed of camera movement (WASD and QE) "mouse_sensitivity": 0.1,
+    // changes up/down direction of mouse input "invert_mouse": true
   },

-  "octree": {
+  "object": {
-    // no octree corner can be smaller than 0
-    // for example side_length 1.1 would not work with this octree center point "center": [ 0.5, 0.5, 0.5 ],
-    "side_length": 1,
-    // depth defines how deep the octree is
-    // 8^depth = maximum number of voxels (capacity)
-    // cuberoot(8^depth) = octree side length in voxels
-    "depth": 4
+    "model_path": "assets/model/dragon.vox",
+    "location": [0,0,0],
+    "voxel_size": 0.05,
+    // check colors in main.cpp line 28-31 or create your own "color_index": 6
   },

-  "lighting": {
-    // [ x, y, z, light intensity ]
-    "pointlights": [[ 10, 10, 20, 2 ],
-                    [ -10, -10, -20, 2 ]]
-  },

   "renderer": {
+    // how many new rays are shot from each hitpoint to calculate
+    // ambient occlusion (the more, the less noise) "ambient_occlusion_samples": 30,
     "max_ray_bounces": 5,
     // ASCII grayscale used for display_mode 0 and 1
     "grayscale": " .:-=+*#%@"